Administrative Regulation 1312.3

 - Corrective actions, if any are warranted

-- Notice of the compliant's right to appeal the District report to the California Department of Education (CDE) within 15 calendar days to the CDE and procedures to be followed for initiating such an appeal
+- Notice of the complainant's right to appeal the District's Investigation Report to the California Department of Education (CDE), if applicable, within 30 calendar days to the CDE and procedures to be followed for initiating such an appeal

-The decision may also include follow-up procedures to prevent recurrence or retaliation and for reporting any subsequent problems.
+The Investigation Report may also include follow-up procedures to prevent recurrence or retaliation and for reporting any subsequent problems.

 For complaints of retaliation or unlawful discrimination, including discriminatory harassment, intimidation, or bullying, the disposition of the complaint shall include a determination for each allegation as to whether retaliation or unlawful discrimination has occurred.